ShayaanT/Find-My-Function-App/README.md

 # Find-My-Function-App
-This is an android application used to create events
+This is an android application used to create and plan events amoung your friends, coworkers, the general public etc.